The Portuguese Channel

-The Portuguese Channel is an American cable channel targeting Portuguese immigrants in New Bedford and Fall River, an area in the south of New England with a high amount of Portuguese immigrants and their descendants.
-The channel is available in much of the Providence and Boston DMAs, on both Cox and Xfinity cable systems.
+The Portuguese Channel is an American cable television channel that targets Portuguese immigrants and their descendants in New Bedford and Fall River, an area in southern New England with a large Portuguese immigrant population.
+The channel is available throughout much of the Providence and Boston designated market areas (DMAs) on both Cox and Xfinity cable systems.

 History

-The Portuguese Channel was founded in 1976 by Colony Communications, by initiative of its president Bruce Clark.
-The primary goal of the service was to increase the penetration of cable services in New Bedford, an area where 60% of its population was of Portuguese descent; 30% of Colony's subscribers were from this group.
-Initially a pilot service starting August 2, 1976 named Panorama de Portugal, aired once a week on Colony channel 13, its success led to the channel becoming permanent in 1978.
-The playout of the channel in its early years was done at Colony's facilities in New Bedford, but by the late 1980s it was now entirely owned by The Portuguese Times, a local newspaper for the diaspora.
-Colony's team also produced music videos of Portuguese artists for them to be shown on the channel, shot on location in Portugal and lip-synced to the track.
+The Portuguese Channel was founded in 1976 by Colony Communications at the initiative of its president, Bruce Clark.
+The primary objective of the service was to increase cable television penetration in New Bedford, where approximately 60 percent of the population was of Portuguese descent and about 30 percent of Colony's subscribers belonged to this demographic group.

+The service initially launched as a pilot on August 2, 1976, under the name Panorama de Portugal, by António A. Costa, who died in 2005.
+Before appearing on cable, he had a similar program on WTEV-TV, Passport to Portugal, the first variety program on American television in the Portuguese language.
+The program aired once a week on Colony's Channel 13, and its success led to the channel becoming a permanent service in 1978.
+In its early years, playout operations were conducted at Colony's facilities in New Bedford.
+By the late 1980s, the channel had become fully owned by The Portuguese Times, a local newspaper serving the Portuguese diaspora.

+During this period, Colony's production team also created music videos featuring Portuguese artists, filmed on location in Portugal and lip-synced to recorded tracks, for broadcast on the channel.

-Early on, there was also a plan to telecast Luso American Soccer Association matches, which was achieved by initiative of Adelino Ferreira, president of LASA at the time (and later president of The Portuguese Times).
-During these broadcasts, Portuguese immigrants headed to Café Portugal in Acushnet and other establishments that were connected to Colony's cable system.
+Early plans included televising matches of the Luso American Soccer Association (LASA), an initiative realized under the leadership of Adelino Ferreira, who was then president of LASA and later became president of The Portuguese Times.
+During these broadcasts, Portuguese immigrants gathered at Café Portugal in Acushnet and other establishments connected to Colony's cable system.

-The channel earned a CableACE Award in 1980 for specialized programming.
+In 1980, the channel received a CableACE Award for specialized programming.

-The growth of the channel's viewer base was thanks to TV Globo's telenovelas.
-Eduardo Lima had a contact working for Globo and recommended A Escrava Isaura, which was one of the first Brazilian telenovelas to air in the United States.
-The channel continues to broadcast titles from Globo's catalog even though TV Globo Internacional is available nationwide.
-With the success of A Escrava Isaura, Lucélia Santos and Rubens de Falco visited New Bedford at the initiative of the channel and also received other Globo stars later on.
+The channel's audience grew significantly with the broadcast of telenovelas from TV Globo.
+Eduardo Lima, who had professional contacts at Globo, recommended A Escrava Isaura, making it one of the first Brazilian telenovelas to air in the United States.
+The Portuguese Channel has continued to broadcast titles from Globo's catalog despite the nationwide availability of TV Globo Internacional.
+Following the success of A Escrava Isaura, actors Lucélia Santos and Rubens de Falco visited New Bedford at the channel's invitation, and other Globo personalities later made appearances as well.